nenavizhuleto/zabbix-ssl-expire/ReadMe.md

 ## Zabbix

 -   Create a new host with hostname from configuration file
--   Add new items to host type of 'zabbix trapper' and send key to website's name without .com etc (eg. if website is 'google.com', the key would be 'google')
+-   Add new items to host type of 'zabbix trapper' and set key value to website's name without .com etc (eg. if website is 'google.com', the key would be 'google')
 -   Add triggers for each item

 ## Done